azkiflay/kubernetes/README.md

   <figcaption><strong>Figure 5: </strong> Creating an EKS cluster using the AWS console </figcaption>
   </figure>

-AFter creating the cluster, its configuration and status can be monitored using the AWS console.
+After creating the cluster, its configuration and status can be monitored using the AWS console.
 Figure 6 and 7 show various tabs that show details of the EKS cluster.
   <figure>
   <table>
     <tr>